Advice for family and friends following news of a congenital anomaly

 “I know I just keep repeating the same things, but Mum was so great, she listened and when I didn’t want to talk, it was just good to be distracted by other things”.

 It is also important to check in with yourself.
-Supporting a friend or family member after they have been given unexpected news can be very hard and you may feel helpless or distressed.
+Supporting a friend or family member after they have been given the unexpected news of a congenital anomaly can be very hard and you may feel helpless or distressed.
 In order for you to cope, and then to be a support for your loved one, you may need to reach out for your own support.
 This time can be very private for the parents, therefore if you need to talk it may be best to speak with a counsellor, someone on a help line or your own health care providers.

 To be the best support for your friend or family, you need to care for yourself too.